CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/17-vision-in-ai-foundry.md

         ![](./media/17-1.png)

-    > **Important**: You will need an Azure AI services resouce provisioned in a specific location to complete the rest of the lab.
+    > **Important**: You will need an Azure AI services resource provisioned in a specific location to complete the rest of the lab.

 1. On the **Review and Finish** page, click on **Create**.